 Biography of Mark Dignam

-First, busking on city streets for pocket change and exposure, along with his friends, future Oscar-winner Glen Hansard (The Frames, Once), Mic Christopher (The Mary Janes), and Kila (Irish Traditional super-group), among others.
-They quickly became the darlings of Grafton Street, a well-known center of Dublin busking, counting among their audience such luminaries as The Waterboys, Van Morrison, and Sinead O'Connor.
+First, busking on city streets for pocket change and exposure, along with his friends, Glen Hansard (The Frames, The Swell Season, Oscar winner for best song for the indie movie - Once), Mic Christopher (The Mary Janes), KIla (Irish Traditional supergroup) among others; they quickly became the darlings of Grafton Street, a well-known center, of Dublin busking,; counting among their audience such luminaries as The Waterboys, Van Morrison, and Sinead O'Connor.

 He's continued to release records, from 1997's In a Time of Overstatement, a stark collection of spiritual and political musings, to 2005's Box Heart Man, chosen as one of WYEP Pittsburgh's top picks for 2005.
-Mark has been invited to open for, or tour with: The Swell Season, David Gray, Billy Bragg, Joan Armatrading, Richard Thompson, Mike Nichols (of The Alarm) and many others...
+Mark has been invited to open for, or tour with: The Swell Season, David Gray, Billy Bragg, Joan Armatrading, Richard Thompson, Mike Nichols (of The Alarm) among others...

-Today, when he isn't touring with his band, The House of Song, or at home with his family, Mark is in the studio preparing his long-awaited follow up to Box Heart Man, entitled Monumental Way at Treelady Studios in Turtle Creek, Pennsylvania.
-He lives in Pittsburgh with his wife Brye and two beautiful children.
+Today, when he isn't touring with his band "The House of Song," or at home with his family, Mark is in the studio preparing his long-awaited follow up to Box Heart Man, "Re-Build," recorded live at Treelady Studios in Pennsylvania.